haystackandroid/vimspectr/README.md

 <strong>Blue</strong>, a colour of calm stability, is used for <strong>constants</strong>, which come in the form of boolean values, integers, floating-point numbers, characters, and strings.</p>

   <p><img src="http://www.colorhexa.com/9969b5.png" height="24" width="42" />
-<strong>Purple</strong>, often associated with (historically) rare purple dyes produced for special works of art, is used for <strong>special text</strong>, including special characters (standalone or within syntax units), vim tags, debugging statements, and rarely-used words.</p>
+<strong>Purple</strong>, associated with (historically) rare purple dyes produced for special works of art, is used for <strong>special text</strong>, including special characters (standalone or within syntax units), vim tags, debugging statements, and rarely-used words.</p>

   <p><img src="http://www.colorhexa.com/d46a84.png" height="24" width="42" />
 <strong>Pink</strong>, the colour of spring blossoms, is used for <strong>object names</strong>, including the names of variables and functions.
 To code is to bring countless objects blossoming into life as one types their names.</p>